Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Introduction and Result

 \subsection{Comparison with the recent literature on finite-time blow-up}

-For $C^{1,\alpha}$ initial data, the local well-posedness of the solutions to \eqref{eq:2dbouss} is given in \cite{chae1999}, together with a Beale-Kato-Majda-type criterion for blow-up.
-Next, finite-time blow-up of the local smooth solutions in domains with corners and data $(\nabla \rho (0, \cdot), \omega (0, \cdot)) \in {\mathring {C}}^{0, \alpha}$ was proved by Elgindi \& Jeong in \cite{jeong} for the 2d Boussinesq equations \eqref{eq:2dbouss-grad} and in \cite{jeong2} for the 3d axisymmetric Euler equations.
-Furthermore, the finite-time blow-up of finite-energy $C^{1, \alpha}$ solutions to the 2d Boussinesq and 3d axisymmetric Euler equations in a domain with boundary (but without any corner) is due to Chen \& Hou \cite{chen1}.
+For $C^{1,\alpha}$ initial data, the local well-posedness of the solutions to \eqref{eq:2Dbouss} is given in \cite{chae1999}, together with a Beale-Kato-Majda-type criterion for blow-up.
+Next, finite-time blow-up of the local smooth solutions in domains with corners and data $(\nabla \rho (0, \cdot), \omega (0, \cdot)) \in {\mathring {C}}^{0, \alpha}$ was proved by Elgindi \& Jeong in \cite{jeong} for the 2D Boussinesq equations \eqref{eq:2Dbouss-grad} and in \cite{jeong2} for the 3D axisymmetric Euler equations.
+Furthermore, the finite-time blow-up of finite-energy $C^{1, \alpha}$ solutions to the 2D Boussinesq and 3D axisymmetric Euler equations in a domain with boundary (but without any corner) is due to Chen \& Hou \cite{chen1}.
 Since \cite{chen1} has been, together with \cite{tarek2}, a source of inspiration for our result, we comment further on similarities and differences.
-In fact, our strategy and the one of \cite{chen1} share some similarity - even though \cite{chen1} constitutes a result of finite-time blow-up in a regularity class where the well-posedness of \eqref{eq:2dbouss} is well established, while we prove the strong ill-posedness of \eqref{eq:2dbouss} and \eqref{eq:2dbouss-stable} in the lower regularity setting of $W^{1, \infty}$.
-First, our Theorem \ref{thm:main} yields not only the strong ill-posedness of the original 2d Boussinesq equations \eqref{eq:2dbouss-grad}, but also of the 2d Boussinesq equations \eqref{eq:2dbouss-stable} around a \emph{stably stratified density profile}.
-Note that the ill-posedness of the stably stratified 2d Boussinesq system \eqref{eq:2dbouss-stable} could be less expected, since the linearized Boussinesq equations around $\bar \rho_{\mathrm{eq}}(y)$ with $\bar \rho_{\mathrm{eq}}'(y)<0$ and $\bar {\bold u}_{\mathrm{eq}}=0$ are spectrally stable (see for instance \cite{gallay}).
-For that reason, although both our argument and the method in \cite{chen1} are based on the construction of a leading order model for \eqref{eq:2dbouss-grad}, our Leading Order Model for \eqref{eq:2dbouss-stable} in the stable setting is different.
-In particular, even though, as in \cite{chen1}, $\de_y \rho (t, \cdot)$ has a lower order than $\omega (t, \cdot), \de_x \rho (t, \cdot)$ in terms of the small scaling parameter $0<\alpha \ll 1$, we cannot discard the equation for $\de_y \rho (t, \cdot)$ in our Leading Order Model.
-The main obstruction is due to the linear term $\de_y u_2$ in the right-hand side of the equation for $\de_y \rho $ in \eqref{eq:2dbouss-stable}, which we include in the Leading Order Model \eqref{eq:leading1} in order to be able to discard it in the remainder estimates of Section \ref{sec:rem}.
+In fact, our strategy and the one of \cite{chen1} share some similarity - even though \cite{chen1} constitutes a result of finite-time blow-up in a regularity class where the well-posedness of \eqref{eq:2Dbouss} is well established, while we prove the strong ill-posedness of \eqref{eq:2Dbouss} and \eqref{eq:2Dbouss-stable} in the low regularity setting of $L^{\infty}$ vorticity and density gradient.
+First, our Theorem \ref{thm:main} yields not only the strong ill-posedness of the original 2D Boussinesq equations \eqref{eq:2Dbouss-grad}, but also of the 2D Boussinesq equations \eqref{eq:2Dbouss-stable} around a \emph{stably stratified density profile}.
+Note that the ill-posedness of the stably stratified 2D Boussinesq system \eqref{eq:2Dbouss-stable} could be less expected, since the linearized Boussinesq equations around $\bar \rho_{\mathrm{eq}}(y)$ with $\bar \rho_{\mathrm{eq}}'(y)<0$ and $\bar {\mathbf u}_{\mathrm{eq}}=0$ are spectrally stable (see for instance \cite{gallay}).
+For that reason, although both our argument and the method in \cite{chen1} are based on the construction of a leading order model for \eqref{eq:2Dbouss-grad}, our Leading Order Model for \eqref{eq:2Dbouss-stable} in the stable setting is different from the one in \cite{chen1}.
+In particular, even though, as in \cite{chen1}, $\de_y \rho (t, \cdot)$ has a lower order than $\omega (t, \cdot), \de_x \rho (t, \cdot)$ in terms of the small scaling parameter $0<\alpha \ll 1$, we include the equation for $\de_y \rho (t, \cdot)$ in our Leading Order Model \eqref{eq:leading1} in order to be able to close the respective remainder estimates of Section \ref{sec:rem}.
 There are therefore substantial differences between our Leading Order Model and the one of \cite{chen1}.
 It is also worth pointing out that, in contrast to \cite{chen1}, our Theorem \ref{thm:main} and Theorem \ref{thm:main2} hold in the full $\R^2$ space without any boundary.
-Note also that a result of finite-time blow-up up of finite-energy smooth solutions to the 2d Boussinesq and the 3d axisymmetric Euler equations with boundaries is the recent work \cite{chen2022}.
+Note also that a result of finite-time blow-up up of finite-energy smooth solutions to the 2D Boussinesq and the 3D axisymmetric Euler equations with boundaries is the recent work \cite{chen2022}.